-I started naming years in college, but I never shared them with anyone until I published ten years ago.
-This isn’t a New Year’s resolution but rather a way to focus on one aspect of your life that you’d like to change.
+I started naming years in college, but I never shared them with anyone until I published The Light of Asteria.
+This isn’t a New Year’s resolution but rather a way to focus on one aspect of life that you’d like to change.

 It’s served me well over the years, and I find it fascinating to see how one year affects the next.
 By the way, this post is more as a synopsis of years past than an informative or thought-provoking article, but feel free to read on if you want. 🙂

 2010 The Year of Courage.
 I took a deep breath and published my first book.
-This was the year I learned that life should be lived outside of your comfort zone.
+This was the year I learned that life begins outside of your comfort zone.

 2012 The Year of Balance.
 Trying to write while working two other jobs and raising two teens meant I either had to find balance or lose my sanity.
 I learned that organizing time was critical to writing success.